Pharm.D. for International Pharmacists

 It is required that applicants have minimum 2.75 GPA, on a 4.0 scale, on all college-level coursework prior to matriculation into the college to ensure adequate preparation.
 The college may require applicant to complete additional prerequisite courses in order to strengthen the candidate's academic background.

 Graduate Record Examination or Pharmacy College Admission Test

 Applicants are required to submit official scores from either the Graduate Record Examination (GRE) or the Pharmacy College Admission Test (PCAT).
 The GRE general test (verbal reasoning, quantitative reasoning, and analytical writing) is required for admission.
-A combined GRE score greater than 1000 is preferred.
+A combined GRE score greater than 300 on the new version or its equivalent on the older version is preferred.
 The PCAT is designed to measure verbal ability, quantitative ability, reading comprehension, and knowledge of biology and chemistry.
 Both, the GRE and PCAT, scores should be no more than five years old at the time of the interview.

 Pharmacy College Admission Test

 Proof of English proficiency

 Proof of English proficiency is required of all applicants.
 The following standardized tests currently satisfy NSU College of Pharmacy English requirements for non-native English speakers: